dezlez/romgrabber/README.md

 Prerequisites:

 *Must have your Android Device set up as a SSHD Server.*
-*Must have paramiko installed on Raspberry pi*
+*Must have paramiko installed on Raspberry pi.*

 How to run: